Updated on 2026/05/19

 researchmap

-• From Thought Control to Corporate and Private Rights: Japan's Evolution in Balancing State Power, Corporate Autonomy, and Private Actions Invited Peer-reviewed International journal
+• From Thought Control to Corporate and Private Rights: Japan's Evolution in Balancing State Power, Corporate Autonomy, and Private Actions Invited International journal

 Proceedings of the 7th International Scientific and Practical Conference "Financial Policy: Theoretical and Practical Aspects of Legal Science" on "Balancing Private Rights and Public Interest Under Martial Law" (State Tax University - Irpin, Ukraine) 64 - 70 5 2025